adriancmiranda/describe-type/README.md

 <details><summary><a>describe-type/as</a>

 > Evaluates whether an expression specified by the second argument is a member of the data type specified by the first argument.
 If the second argument is a member of the data type, the result is the second argument.
-Otherwise, the result is the value _undefined_ unless the third value is set as default.<br><br>The expression used for the second argument must evaluate to a data type.
+Otherwise, the result is the value _undefined_ unless the third value is set as default.<br><br>The expression used for the first argument must evaluate to a data type.

 </summary><p>